Looking for a local, pick-your-own farm in Southern Illinois? Scroll down this page and you will see the U-Pick farms in Southern Illinois,

 Greer's Lost Creek Farm - blueberries

 5023 New Hope Lane, Carbondale, IL 62901.
 Phone: 618-457-5949.

 Open: June, July; Monday thru Saturday.
 7 am to 12:30 & 4 pm til

 dusk.
 Depends on weather.
 Directions: 2 miles east of Giant City Grade school.
 OR Take Skyhawk

-West from Spillway.....you'll see the sign Click here for a map to our farm.
+West from Spillway.....you will see the sign Click here for a map to our farm.